AaltoSciComp/docker-fgci-benchmark/README.md

     mkdir /tmp/results
     chmod a+w /tmp/results
     ```
 4. Now you can run the benchmarks with:
     ```sh
     sudo docker run --hostname $(hostname)-benchmark --mount type=bind,source=/tmp/results,target=/results -it aaltoscienceit/fgci-benchmark:latest
     ```

+    Estimated runtime of the benchmarks is around 2 hours.

+## Usage with Singularity

+1. Install [Singularity](http://singularity.lbl.gov/install-linux) on your system.
+2. Build image from Docker Hub with
+    ```sh
+    singularity build fgci-benchmark.simg docker://aaltoscienceit/fgci-benchmark:latest
+    ```
+3. After this you should create a folder that is writable to every user.
+This is where the results will be stored.
+For example:
+    ```sh
+    mkdir /tmp/results
+    chmod a+w /tmp/results
+    ```
+4. Now you can run the benchmarks with:
+    ```sh
+    singularity run -B /tmp/results:/results fgci-benchmark.simg
+    ```

+    Estimated runtime of the benchmarks is around 2 hours.

 ## Included benchmarks